 Heather Frost – Manager, Strategic Initiatives, Office of the Vice-President, Research & Innovation

-Leanne Kearns, Associate Director, Academic Services, Undergraduate Office, Sauder School of Business
+Leanne Kearns, Associate Director, Academic Services, Undergraduate Office, UBC Sauder School of Business

 Michelle Suderman – Director, International Student Development, Office of the Vice-President, Students

 Moyra Van Nus – Director, Regional & Global Development, Office of the Vice-President Development & Alumni Engagement

 Raina Reddecliff – Associate Director, Campus Internationalization; Okanagan Representative for UBC International, Office of the Provost and Vice Principal, UBC Okanagan

 Amal Alhuwayshil – President, UBC Student's Union Okanagan